Mark Warburton: 2013–14: Debut season

 After turning down an opportunity to follow previous manager Uwe Rösler to Wigan Athletic, Warburton was announced as the new Brentford manager on 10 December 2013, on a deal running until the end of the 2013–14 season.
 He said "I don't think I could have taken being rejected (for the manager's job) again.
 I was invited to apply and if I hadn't I would just have stayed as Sporting Director".
 A 90th-minute goal from Jonathan Douglas versus Oldham Athletic on 14 December gave Warburton a 1–0 win in his first official match in charge.
 Warburton cited a need to put his "fingerprint on the squad and coaching staff", which led to Alan Kernaghan and Peter Farrell departing the club on 16 December and David Weir's appointment as assistant manager the same day.

 A 3–1 win over Milton Keynes Dons at Griffin Park on 29 December sent Brentford to the top of League One and meant that Warburton became the first Brentford manager to win his first four games.
 The run extended to six straight wins after a 3–1 away victory over Peterborough United on 1 January 2014.
 Defender Alan McCormack commented that "a change in management often means a new man bringing in their own staff and own ideas, but he (Warburton) has kept it pretty much the same, just making one or two changes".
 Warburton's winning start garnered him the League One Manager of the Month award for December 2013.
 Four wins and a draw in January 2014 saw Warburton nominated for the League One Manager of the Month award for the second month in succession.
 A 3–0 home defeat to Wolverhampton Wanderers on 22 February gave Warburton his first defeat as Brentford manager, ending a run of 19 league games unbeaten.

 While briefing the team in their hotel in Canary Wharf on the eve of a crunch match against Leyton Orient in mid-March, Warburton drew on his trading background to demonstrate the pressures of the job to coach David Weir, kit man Bob Oteng and players Jonathan Douglas, Clayton Donaldson and Marcello Trotta, taking them on a tour of the dealing room at HSBC.
 Playing in front of the Sky Sports cameras the following day, a goal from Trotta was enough to see the Bees to a victory which returned them to the automatic promotion places in League One.
 Five wins and two draws in March meant Warburton received his third League One Manager of the Month nomination in four months.

 A 1–0 win over Preston North End at Griffin Park on 18 April saw Brentford promoted to the Championship as runners-up to Wolverhampton Wanderers with three games to spare.
-In 27 games in the managerial hotseat during the 2013–14 season, Warburton won 17, drew six and lost four.
+In his 27 games as manager during the 2013–14 season, Warburton won 17, drew six and lost four.
 On 26 June, Warburton pledged his future to the Bees by signing a one-year rolling contract.